Criminal law of the United States: Rape

 Rape is defined as penetration, no matter how slight, of the vagina or anus with any body part or object, or oral penetration by a sex organ of another person, without the consent of the victim.

-Rape is generally a second-degree felony, except when anied by bodily injury or when the person is not the rapist's companion.
+Rape is generally a second-degree felony, except when accompanied by bodily injury or when the person is not the rapist's companion.

 US rape law has evolved common law practices.
 A woman once had to prove resistance against her aggressor.
 Rape reformation laws in America did away with the standards of Hale Warning, corroborating evidence, and the early outcry doctrine, instead focusing on the aggressive, coercive nature of the rapist.
 Marital rape law once required "forcible, unlawful and carnal knowledge," and common law once asserted that rape did not apply between spouses.
 US women reported more rape under these rules; however, as of 2023, 63% of sexual assaults were not reported to police.

 Rape shield laws were adopted in the 1970s and 1980s.
 They protect the victims' character and identity, while banning the inclusion of evidence relating to the victim's past sexual behavior.
 A federal rape shield law was adopted in 1994 under the Violence Against Women Act.

 Rape can be non-forcible in cases where the victim in incapable of consenting due to a mental or emotional disability, or in statuary cases where the victim is underage, regardless of consent.
 Non-forcible rape are strict liability crimes, where the act alone is sufficient for proof.